SAP/ownid-developer-tutorial/src/gigya.md

 #### Recover

-Next code will show how integrate OwnID recover widget into your site.
+Next code will show how to integrate OwnID recover widget into your site.

 Recover widget will require `pwrt` GET parameter from Gigya's recover password page.
 You must pass it to data field.